sxjczzl/Homebrew-brew/docs/Manpage.md

   Print the pull request URL instead of opening in a browser.
 * `--no-fork`:
   Don't try to fork the repository.
+* `--delete-branch`:
+  Delete local branch after it is pushed.
 * `--mirror`:
   Use the specified *`URL`* as a mirror URL.
 If *`URL`* is a comma-separated list of URLs, multiple mirrors will be added.
 * `--version`: